 Then 2-3 weeks after you plant those, you can start planting other root vegetables like potatoes, beets, and carrots.
 But just beware because just because these plants like cooler soils, doesn’t mean that they like freezing temperatures.
 If you see a frost coming on the horizon, consider covering your plants with some sort of insulation.

 Flowers like pansies, daffodils, and violets can also be planted in early spring.
 Annuals like candulas, flowering kale, and petunias are also cold-hardy.
 A lot of your plants might not be ready to be planted until as late as early fall, so make sure you’re planning ahead for where everything you want to plant is going to go!

 As soon as you get past the last frost for your gardening zone, you should be good to plant most trees.
 Our southern magnolia trees are generally cold-hardy through zone seven and magnolia ann trees through zone four, but there are many different types of beautiful flowering trees for your growing zone.
 No matter what you’re planting, most trees should both be about 4 feet tall before they’re planted outside.
 You just want to make sure that the tree your planting can thrive in your region.
 If not, spruce trees do well in colder weather.

 Once you have everything planted, it’s a good idea to add mulch around your newly planted trees, shrubs, veggies, and more.
 Mulch keeps a lot of weeds from growing, which will save you a lot of weeding time come our long summer days.

 We hope this introduction to spring gardening was helpful for you all.
+View this post on the Redfin blog for more spring gardening ideas and tips on how to achieve them for your home.
 As we move through spring and things get warmer we would love to share more of our late-spring/early-summer tips as well.
 With that, happy planting!